 - Cleanliness and Sanitization: Pest extermination, vector control, and disinfection are to be carried out throughout the living facilities in compliance with local requirements and/or good practice.
-In light of the COVID-19 outbreak and increased risks to community health and safety and occupational health and safety, the contractor needs to put in place provision/mitigation measures need to meet the threat posed by Covid-19. - Complaints and incident reporting: A formal Complaints Procedure will be implemented to ensure the timely and transparent response to complaints as received from labor. - Labor education: The workforce will be sensitized to local social and cultural practices through the provision of an induction course for all employees that stipulates expected behaviour; - Labor behaviour in the campsite provided: A Code of Behaviour governing appropriate behaviour in the accommodation facilities to be kept in place and to be strictly enforced.
-The contractor shall ensure implementation of the "rules of engagement" between laborers living in the campsite and community and shall be implemented by construction contractors for all engaged laborers. - Labor Compensation and Accommodation: JTFRP shall ensure that laborers are provided with benefits such as leave, weekly rest day, etc. Accommodation to be provided for the construction labor which covers facilities (including catering facilities, dining areas, washing and laundry facilities, etc.) and supporting utilities.
+In light of the COVID-19 outbreak and increased risks to community health and safety and occupational health and safety, the contractor needs to put in place a COVID-19 arrangement necessary for ensuring safety of labour and general public. - Complaints and incident reporting: A formal Complaints Procedure will be implemented to ensure the timely and transparent response to complaints as received from labor.

+- Labour education: The workforce will be sensitized to local social and cultural practices through the provision of an induction course for all employees that stipulates expected behaviour; - Labor behaviour in the campsite provided: A Code of Behaviour governing appropriate behaviour in the accommodation facilities to be kept in place and to be strictly enforced.
+The contractor shall ensure implementation of the "rules of engagement" between laborers living in the campsite and community and shall be implemented by construction contractors for all engaged laborers. - Labour Compensation and Accommodation: JTFRP shall ensure that laborers are provided with benefits such as leave, weekly rest day, etc. Accommodation to be provided for the construction labor which covers facilities (including catering facilities, dining areas, washing and laundry facilities, etc.) and supporting utilities.